Resources for a Great Life

 • 5 Medium red potatoes with skins (quartered)

-• 2 Medium Japanese or Hannah Sweet Potatoes (unpeeled, cut in 2 inch chunks)
+• 2 Medium Japanese or Hannah Sweet Potatoes (unpeeled, cut in 2 inch

 • 1 Medium Garnet Yam (unpeeled)